European Palliative Care Academy

 This course identifies and trains emerging leaders across Europe so that they are able to contribute to advancing palliative care and address future challenges in this important field.

 Our innovative palliative care leadership curriculum will develop your theoretical knowledge and skills in the fields of personal and project development, research, teamwork and advocacy applied to palliative care.
 The curriculum comprises of approximately 600 hours over 18 months.
 The course is to be completed part-time, enabling participants to continue their work in palliative care.
-You will benefit from highly engaging face-to-face teaching weeks, one in each of the participating centres (Germany, Poland, Romania and United Kingdom).
-In addition, the European Palliative Care Academy offers vast opportunities for informal learning and networking, as well as for studying palliative care practice during an observational week at a European palliative care institution of your choice.
+Participants benefit from highly engaging face-to-face teaching weeks, one in each of the participating centres (Germany, Poland, Romania and United Kingdom).
+In addition, the European Palliative Care Academy offers vast opportunities for informal learning and networking, as well as for studying palliative care practice during an observational week at a European palliative care institution of their choice.
+The European Palliative Care Academy (EUPCA) is accredited by the Foundation for International Business Administration Accreditation (FIBAA).

 Who should apply?

 Applicants should have at least three years professional experience in palliative care.
-You will also need to provide proof of excellent skills in reading, writing and speaking English (CEFR level B2 or equivalent).
+They will also need to provide proof of excellent skills in reading, writing and speaking English (CEFR level B2 or equivalent).

-The European Palliative Care Academy is a joint project of the Robert Bosch Stiftunge / Germany and the four academic centres
+The European Palliative Care Academy is funded by the Robert Bosch Stiftung and is a joint project of the four academic centres

 - University Hospital of Cologne/ Germany